Charles E W Bean, Diaries, AWM38 3DRL 606/94/1 - November - December 1917 - Part 8

 misunderstood - the flag was put up

-because no Red + flag was there. [ On
+because no Red + Flag was there.
+[On

-the occasion, I believe, / Germans at Fromelles
+one occasion, I believe, / Germans at Fromelles

-refused to recognise a Red + flag & demanded
+refused to recognise a Red + Flag & demanded

 tt a white flag shd be put up].
 Lytton